 Sweating profusely (I like to think it was from the bike ride), I took my helmet off and asked if everything was okay.

-And that, folks, is how you make a smashing landing like a boss.
+And that, folks, is how you land… like a boss.

 With the acquisition of this document (and plenty of memories in the process), it became somewhat easier for me to travel across the border and to other countries.